ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 - [Page](#322-migrate-page-field-to-page-ez-enterprise-only)
 - Star Rating

-For field types which do not have specific procedures below, you must take one of the following actions:
+For field types which don't have specific procedures below, you must take one of the following actions:

 - implement them yourself in eZ Platform
 - remove them from all content types that use them